 From parks, waterfalls, great restaurants, outdoor activities, sightseeing tours, and more, SpeediShuttle is a great way to explore all the top landmarks around Maui.

 Hana is sometimes called “Real Old Hawaii,” because it has managed to remain relatively unchanged throughout the years.
 The community has fought hard to keep Hana pristine.
 You can practically sense the aloha tradition in the air.
-“Road to Hana” tours are a great way to get to and see this charming town in East Maui.

 Once called America’s Best Beach, Kaanapali was is also the former retreat for the royal family of Maui.
 Kaanapali was Hawaii’s first planned resort and the beach is best known for daily cliff diving ceremonies off the northernmost cliffs known as Puu Kekaa, or Black Rock.
 Black Rock a fantastic place for snorkeling,